Featured in afghanistan war

 "I tried to get someone to define for me what winning meant, even before I went over, and nobody could"

 Suicide bombers strike main US military base in Afghanistan, injuring 87

 The Taliban claimed responsibility for the attack, which struck the Bagram air base north of Kabul.

 SecDef Esper: US troop drawdowns in Afghanistan are ‘not necessarily’ tied to a deal with the Taliban

-Members of the Afghan National Defense and Security Forces frequently robbed and abused native Afghan personnel hired under three maintenance and operations contracts at ANDSF military bases, according to an alarming new report from the Special Inspector General for Afghanistan Reconstruction, confiscating a total of $780,000 in property and equipment and often detaining workers at gunpoint.
+Members of the Afghan National Defense and Security Forces frequently robbed and abused the native Afghan personnel hired under three maintenance and operations contracts at ANDSF military bases, confiscating a total of $780,000 in property and equipment and often detaining workers at gunpoint.

 The Taliban captured 150 Afghan soldiers as they tried to flee the country

 The Taliban captured 150 Afghan soldiers after they tried to flee into neighboring Turkmenistan but were forced back.